ChanJing/HybridMobileApp-AngularJS-Ionic-Uow/README.md

 # Hybrid Delivery Mobile Application

 This project is aim to implement a hybrid mobile application using AngularJS and Ionic.
+This is an One-Page-Application.

 ## ScreenShots